Chandraprakash-devd/public_edge_runtime/README.md

-Here is the exact English translation with Markdown preserved:

 ## Supabase Edge Functions Project

 This project contains Supabase Edge Functions deployable on Railway using the official Docker image `ghcr.io/supabase/edge-runtime`.